ualsg/Roofpedia/README.md

 ### 2. Data Preparation

-Download the pretrained weights [here](https://drive.google.com/file/d/1IdB6P7grkml-anI4iEGC4NAKLJA2V2XX/view?usp=sharing) and extract them to the root folder of the repo.
-A sample dataset is provided in the zip file as well.
+Download the pretrained weights and sample dataset [here](https://drive.google.com/file/d/1uRsuXxSEhDEHaa8CoMmncpbClJ2fapJx/view?usp=sharing) and extract them to the root folder of the repo.

 For custom inference, datasets should be processed and placed in the `results` folder.
 See more details in later sections.